-Zyprexa, our top-selling product, is a treatment for schizophrenia, acute mixed or maniac episodes associated with bipolar I disorder and bipolar maintenance.
-In the first quarter of 2008, Zyprexa sales in the U.S. decreased 5 percent compared with the first quarter of 2007, due to decreased demand and wholesaler buying patterns.
-Sales outside the U.S. increased 6 percent, driven by the favorable impact of foreign exchange rates.
-Demand outside the U.S. decreased slightly, as the impact of generic competition in Canada and Germany offset growth in Japan and several European markets.
+Zyprexa, our top-selling product, is a treatment for schizophrenia, acute mixed or manic episodes associated with bipolar I disorder, and bipolar maintenance.
+In the second quarter of 2008, Zyprexa sales in the U.S. were essentially flat as the impact from changes in both net selling prices and volume was negligible.
+In the first half of 2008, U.S. Zyprexa sales decreased 2 percent compared with the same period of 2007 due primarily to decreased demand.
+Sales outside the U.S. increased 4 percent and 5 percent for the second quarter and first half of 2008, respectively, driven by the favorable impact of foreign exchange rates, offset by decreased prices and decreased demand.
+Demand outside the U.S. was unfavorably impacted by generic competition in Canada and Germany, offset by growth in Japan and several European markets.

-U.S. sales of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, and generalized anxiety disorder, increased 32 percent during the first quarter of 2008, as compared with the same period last year, driven primarily by strong demand.
-Sales outside the U.S. increased 69 percent, driven primarily by higher demand, as well as the favorable impact of foreign exchange rates.
+U.S. sales of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, generalized anxiety disorder, and fibromyalgia, increased 19 percent and 25 percent during the second quarter and first half of 2008, respectively, driven primarily by increased demand.
+Sales outside the U.S. increased 80 percent and 75 percent compared to the same periods in 2007, driven primarily by increased demand in established markets as well as recent launches in new markets.
+The increase was also attributable, to a lesser extent, to the favorable impact of foreign exchange rates and increased prices.

-U.S. sales of Gemzar, a product approved to fight various cancers, increased 8 percent during the first quarter of 2008 due to higher prices and increased demand.
-Sales outside the U.S. increased 17 percent as a result of the favorable impact of foreign exchange rates and increased demand.
+U.S. sales of Gemzar, a product approved to fight various cancers, increased 11 percent and 9 percent during the second quarter and first half of 2008, respectively, due to increased demand and prices.
+Sales outside the U.S. increased 12 percent and 14 percent during the second quarter and first half of 2008, respectively, due primarily to the favorable impact of foreign exchange rates.

-U.S. sales of Humalog, our injectable human insulin analog for the treatment of diabetes, increased 13 percent during the first quarter of 2008 driven by higher demand and increased prices.
-Sales outside the U.S. increased 31 percent during the first quarter driven by strong demand and the favorable impact of foreign exchange rates.
+U.S. sales of Humalog, our injectable human insulin analog for the treatment of diabetes, increased 17 percent and 15 percent for the second quarter and first half of 2008, respectively, driven by increased demand and prices.
+Sales outside the U.S. increased 30 percent for both periods, driven by increased demand and the favorable impact of exchange rates, partially offset by decreased prices.

-Total worldwide sales of Cialis, a treatment for erectile dysfunction, increased 27 percent to \$336.9 million during the first quarter of 2008, compared with \$265.8 million during the first quarter of 2007, which included \$72.7 million of sales in the Lilly ICOS joint-venture territories for the period prior to the acquisition of ICOS.
-Prior to the ICOS acquisition, Cialis sales in our territories were reported in net sales, while our 50 percent share of the joint-venture net income was reported in other income - net.
-Total U.S. sales of Cialis increased 25 percent during the first quarter of 2008, driven by higher prices and increased demand.
-Total Cialis sales outside the U.S. increased 28 percent, driven primarily by higher demand and the favorable impact of foreign exchange rates.
+Total worldwide sales of Cialis, a treatment for erectile dysfunction, increased 24 percent and 25 percent during the second quarter and first half of 2008, respectively.
+This includes \$72.7 million of sales in the Lilly ICOS joint-venture territories for the period prior to the acquisition of ICOS.
+Prior to the ICOS acquisition, Cialis sales in our territories were reported in revenue, while our 50 percent share of the joint-venture net income was reported in other income - net.
+Total U.S. sales increased 17 percent and 20 percent during the second quarter and first half of 2008 due to increased prices and demand.
+Total sales outside the U.S. increased 28 percent during both the second quarter and first half of 2008, respectively, due primarily to increased demand and the favorable impact of foreign exchange rates.